fauskanger/mypolr/README.rst

 When installing with `pip` or `conda` this will be installed automatically (if not already installed).

-Tested on Python 2.7, 3.4+, but should work with version 3.3 and newer.
+Tested on Python 2.7, 3.4+, but should also work with version 3.3.

 Installation